 (we used button mushrooms, but shiitake or other mushrooms are also fabulous)

-- 1 tbsp Shaoxing Rice Wine
+- 1 tablespoon Shaoxing Rice Wine

 or dry sherry